 Violation tickets can have a significant impact on your insurance rates and your ability to drive.
 If you need a clean driver’s abstract for your job, they could also affect your employment.
-Sarah knows how important a clean driving record is.
+At Sarah Leamon Law Group, we understand how important a clean driving record can be.

-Sarah has experience disputing and defending a wide range of violation tickets.
-She has handled tickets including, but not limited to, speeding, excessive speeding, distracted driving, driving without consideration and driving without due care and attention.
-Sarah has represented clients who were involved in serious motor vehicle collisions, and clients who were accused of stunt driving.
-Sarah has had success in defending all kinds of tickets in jurisdictions including, but not limited to, Vancouver, Richmond, Chilliwack, Abbotsford, Port Coquitlam, Penticton and Kelowna.
+Our legal professionals have experience disputing and defending a wide range of violation tickets.
+They handle tickets including, but not limited to: speeding, excessive speeding, distracted driving, disobeying traffic control device, driving without consideration and driving without due care and attention.
+Our lawyers have represented clients who were involved in serious motor vehicle collisions, and clients who were accused of stunt driving.

 “Sarah is very professional and went above and beyond the call to help me solve my traffic law troubles.
 I couldn’t be more pleased with our communication and the results of my case.
 I will be recommending Sarah Leamon to my friends in need and I already have!
 Thanks again!!!”

 “Highly recommend her.
 She helped me with my case and did an awesome job!”

 “Honestly she’s just amazing!
 Very knowledgeable, professional and prompt and she even came all the way to Vancouver Island personally to help me which I thought was incredible.
 I was facing points on my license and a massive fine and she was able to work out a great deal for me overall.
 She kept me informed throughout the process and I felt that even though my case may not have been huge, she was committed to getting me the best possible outcome and genuinely cared about me as a person.
 Would use her again in a heartbeat.
 Thank you Sarah, you really came through for me!”